 Mathematics of modern machine learning

 “State-of-the-art” machine learning models used in practice typically have several more parameters than the number of training points.
 Traditionally, this overparameterized regime has been associated with overfitting the training data; why, then, are these models so successful in practice?
-So far, we have shown that:
+In our past research, we showed that:

 -